Caltrain: Locomotives

+Since September 2024, newer diesel locomotives have been retained for service between Gilroy and San Jose.
+Revenue service between San Francisco and Tamien is provided by electric multiple units.
+Older diesel locomotives (built before 1987) were sold to Lima, Peru.

-Passenger cars
+Legacy passenger cars

-Currently, Caltrain trains consist of one locomotive and a five or six-car consist.
-Trains run in a puller configuration (led by the locomotive) towards San Jose and in a pusher configuration (led by the cab car) towards San Francisco, so the orientation of cars remains consistent.
-From north to south, Nippon Sharyo five-car gallery consists are arranged as:
+Before the rollout of all-electric service between San Francisco and Tamien in September 2024, Caltrain diesel trains consisted of one locomotive and a five- or six-car consist.
+Trains ran in a puller configuration (led by the locomotive) towards San Jose and in a pusher configuration (led by the cab car) towards San Francisco, so the orientation of cars remained consistent.